Gemma-Analytics/gemma-sql-style/README.md

   * Field names and field calculations are indented
   * Sub-keywords that belong to a keyword group are also indented
   * Every indention level is 1 tab = 2 spaces
   * The first field name is indentation to the same level as the other field names.
-Also acceptable to align it with the subsequent commas.
+It is also acceptable to align it with the subsequent commas.

 ```sql